-The best meal replacement bars
+Best meal replacement bars

 Protein sources

 While many meal replacement bars are considered vegan-friendly, there are some that use animal-based products as their protein source.
-Egg albumen, whey and calcium caseinate may be present in meal replacement bars, so consumers with ovo-lacto allergies or who are on vegan diet plans should read the ingredient list carefully.
+Egg whites, whey and calcium caseinate may be present in meal replacement bars.
+Consumers with egg or dairy allergies or who are on vegan diet plans should read the ingredient list carefully.

 Plant-based proteins are also common sources of protein in meal replacement bars.
 Yellow peas produce a complete protein that is rich in iron and are also considered heart-healthy.
 Nuts and seeds, such as peanuts, almonds or sunflower seeds, also provide variable levels of protein.
 Consumers with known tree-nut allergies should search for alternative products, however.